 I think the best way to explain what I mean is by example.
 Take a look at this group of sample cover letters to see how your fellow job seekers used friendly professional language to promote themselves and their resumes.

 Now that you have my three tips for using a cover letter template, you're ready to write a great letter.
 If you'd like some feedback on your new cover letter, I'd be happy to look it over.
 Here's where other job seekers are posting theirs for my review: Let's See Your Best Cover Letter!
 Cover Letter Samples.

 Need a good cover letter template you can download in Word?
-Check out my Ready-Made Resumes program.
+Check out my Ready-Made Resume Builder.
 It includes cover letter templates as well as resume templates.